Yelinz/commute-city-triangulation/README.md

 Be sure to have the latest GTFS zip from which ever preferred source.

-poetry run streamlit run app.py
+poetry run streamlit run main.py

+TODO maps are currently broken https://github.com/randyzwitch/streamlit-folium/issues/148 shouldnt be long until a fix comes out